 Once employees jump into open enrollment and begin making their elections, you're likely to be flooded with questions.
 That's why it's important for your team to be available during open enrollment to promptly respond to your employees' questions.
-Whether you utilize a dedicated benefits email or an internal chat channel, ensure your team is regularly monitoring incoming messages and responding quickly.
+Whether you utilize a dedicated benefits email or are available in person at designated times, ensure your team is regularly accessible and responding quickly.